Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/The Chosen.md

 - Romantic entanglement, or fated to be romantically entangled.
 - Just friends, from school or work or something.
 Ask them what.
 - They could have been the Chosen One instead of you, but they failed some trial.
 Tell them how they failed.
-- You saved their life, back when they didn’t know monsters were real.
+- You saved their life, back when they didn’t know [[monsters]] were real.
 Tell them what you saved them from.

 **LUCK**

-You can mark off a Luck box to *either* change a roll you just made to a 12, as if you had rolled that; *or* change a wound you have just taken to count as 0-harm, no matter how bad it was.
+You can mark off a Luck box to *either* change a roll you just made to a 12, as if you had rolled that; *or* change a wound you have just taken to count as 0-[[harm]], no matter how bad it was.
 If your Luck boxes all get filled, you’ve run out of good luck.

-**Chosen special**: When you spend a point of Luck, the Keeper will bring your fate into play.
+**Chosen special**: When you spend a point of Luck, [[the Keeper]] will bring your fate into play.

 Okay bbbbbbb Doomed

 **HARM**

-When you suffer harm, mark off the number of boxes equal to harm suffered.
-When you reach four harm, tick “Unstable.”
+When you suffer [[harm]], mark off the number of boxes equal to [[harm]] suffered.
+When you reach four [[harm]], tick “Unstable.”

 Okay bbb|bbbb Dying